resource0x/concert0x/doodle-script.md

 - pragma title: Hello, World
 - pragma bpm: 120 - sets tempo in beats per minute.
 Please don't get fixated on the exact meaning, just put it initially as 120, and then increase or decrease according to your taste.
 - (this list will grow)

+## Trivia from music theory

+### Construction of chromatic scale

+When you hit any note on piano, you can hear the superposition of frequencies, of which one is the fundamental frequency of the note, and others are the multiples - so if we denote the original frequency as f, then for each n, you can hear also the frequency n\*f, with some non-zero amplitude (which is not linear with respect to n).
+This follows from sring equation.
+In physical world, the mathematical model doesn't hold exactly, but it's still valid as a first approximation.
+These extra frequencies are called 'harmonics'.

+Among all harmonics the strongest corresponds to n=2, so when we hit the note, say, of frequency 400Hz, then we can hear not only 400Hz tone, but also 800Hz tone.
+It makes perfect sense to allocate a specific note with frequency 800Hz - these 2 notes will sound "harmonious" if played together.
+It's clear from here that whenever there's a note of frequency f, there's also a notes of frequency 2*f and f/2 respectively.

+Next, we have the next strongest harmonic corresponding to 3\*f.
+Same logic applies here.
+As soon as we decided to tune any note to frequency f, it just begs allocating another note with the frequency 3\*f.

+We could go further and apply same logic to the multiples of 5, 7 etc, and this (or similar) was tried, but it would lead to proliferation of tones that do not necessarily form a consistent set musically.
+Historically, different types of tuning were tried, and led to different styles of music, but each type of tuning came with its own problems (long story, omitted here)

+Eventually, somebody noticed that the factors of 2 and 3 might be enough to derive a sensible tuning for the entire setup.
+This is made possible by curious mathematical coincidence:
+3^12 ~ 2^19.

+Indeed, let's postulate the following rules of tuning.

+1. Select `seed frequency` f arbirtarily, and put it into the set.
+2. If f belongs to the set, put 2\*f into the set (propagation to higher octaves)
+3. If f belongs to the set, put 1/2\*f into the set (propagation to lowe octaves)
+4. if f belongs to the set, put 3\*f into the set (generation)

+It's easy to see that after we apply "generation" rule 12 times , each time propagating the result in all octaves, we will arive (on 12th step) at the value which is very close to f (due to arithmetic coincidence observed earlier).
+And at that point, somebody came up with a brilliant idea: what if we replace rule 4 by another rule, where instead of factor 3 we would use a value, say, alpha, such that alpha^12 *exactly* equals 2^19?
+With such alpha, after 12 iterations the loop closes *exactly*, and we will have exactly 12 distinct notes in each octave.

+Listen to your favorite jazz or rock song if you need a proof that the idea works quite well - the song was made possible by the invention of this tuning.